Skip to content

 Share article

-With summer come the slugs.
-In droves, they and various types of snails descend upon our painstakingly grown lettuce, zucchini, pumpkins, and cucumber plants under favorable conditions.
-Many hobby gardeners then rigorously target all mollusks, as snails are generally called, and in doing so, may inadvertently eliminate a species that is more beneficial than harmful: the leopard slug.
+With summer comes the slugs.
+In droves, they attack our painstakingly grown lettuce, zucchini, pumpkins, or cucumber plants under favorable conditions, along with various types of shelled snails.
+Many hobby gardeners then rigorously combat any mollusks, as snails are generally called, potentially eliminating a species that is more beneficial than harmful: the leopard slug.

 Follow myHOMEBOOK on WhatsApp now